sourcegraph/sourcegraph-public-snapshot/doc/cli/references/debug.md

 ## Usage

 ```
-'src debug' gathers and bundles debug data from a Sourcegraph deployment for troubleshooting~
+'src debug' gathers and bundles debug data from a Sourcegraph deployment for troubleshooting.

 Usage: